-As a Bonjour client, the device periodically broadcasts Bonjour Discovery protocol packets to directly-connected IP subnet(s), advertising its existence and the services that it provides; for example, HTTP, HTTPs, and Telnet.
-Use the TCP/UDP Services page to enable or disable the device services.)
+As a Bonjour client, the device periodically broadcasts Bonjour Discovery protocol packets to directly-connected IP subnet(s), advertising its existence and the services that it provides, for example; HTTP or HTTPS.
+(Use the Security > TCP/UDP Services page to enable or disable the device services.)
 The device can be discovered by a network management system or other third-party applications.
-By default, Bonjour is enabled on the Management VLAN.
+By default, Bonjour is enabled and runs on the Management VLAN.